stevehemingway/book/src/Diary/2020/April/3rd.md

 - Sold to open: AAPL, Z, DJ600, RR.
 Bearish.
 AAPL was yesterday, but late.
 - Closed: SX7P fut.
 No longer hedging very modest put posn.

-Summary: transferred £200k to mortgage, so now maint. margin is ~50% of equity, so quite high risk.
+Summary: transferred £xxxk to fund mortgage, so now maint. margin is ~50% of equity, so quite high risk.
 Stops on everything.
 Biggest posns. still TSLA and RUT.
 TSLA is high risk: deliveries announced yesterday.
 No great pop, but Musk still appearing to show good production and sales.